blawson69/LootGenerator/README.md

 Each Treasure Collection is named based on the title generated by the show command.
 For instance, if you generate loot with the header "Loot from Pirate's Chest", The Treasure Collection will be remembered as "Loot from Pirate's Chest".
 Multiple uses of the same name will be numbered, so that another pirate's chest would give "Loot from Pirate's Chest 2".
 It is advisable, of course, to give each one a unique name from the start to avoid confusion later on.

 In the "Bestow" dialog displayed immediately after loot is generated, coins and treasure are in separate sections.
 Coins can be given to a selected character or, if [PurseStrings](#script-integration) is installed, either added to the individual character's Purse or distributed to Party Members.
 Treasure items can be given individually by clicking the name of the item with a token selected, or given as a whole to the selected character.
-If PotionManager and/or GearManager are installed, they will add all items that exist in their respective databases including any homebrew potions and custom items you may have added to those scripts.
-You will also get a link for displaying the description of those items which can be sent to the GM only or to all players (set in the [config dialog](#configuration)).
+If ItemDB is installed, items will be added according to that script's configuration.

-Items not added via PotionManager or GearManager are written to the character sheet.
+Items not added via ItemDB are written to the character sheet.
 For the 5e Shaped sheet, it is recorded in the Miscellaneous Notes field near the bottom.
 For the 5th Edition OGL sheet, it is recorded in the Treasure field in the Bio tab.
 In either case, the list of loot items will be preceded by name of the Treasure Collection in all caps followed by a colon so that players are reminded of where the items were found.

 The final button in the "Bestow" dialog allows all remaining coins and items to be written to a "Party Loot" handout using the same name-and-colon convention above.
 Be aware, items in the handout can only be manually added (or dragged from the Compendium) to character sheets, so this function is best used as backup or for moving unbestowed treasure to another game rather than a primary loot distribution method.

 ## Script Integration
 LootGenerator will detect the presence of [PurseStrings](https://github.com/blawson69/PurseStrings) and will provide the GM a link for distributing coins.
-Also, if [PotionManager](https://github.com/blawson69/PotionManager) and/or [GearManager](https://github.com/blawson69/GearManager) are installed, LootGenerator will distribute associated items to characters according to those scripts.
-If you are using an older version of those scripts, you will be prompted to update them if you want to use their functionality.
+If [ItemDB](https://github.com/blawson69/ItemDB) is installed, LootGenerator will distribute items to characters according to the ItemDB configuration options.

 ## The Show Command
 This command is the meat of the LootGenerator script.
 It generates treasure randomly based on the DMG Treasure tables, plus the Mundane Items, and can be modified by various parameters described below.
 Each parameter begins with double dashes, and uses a colon to separate the command from its contents where applicable.